Whoever it was probably lived a few thousand years ago, somewhere in East Asia — Taiwan,

 just a glimpse of those who came before, to locate themselves in the sweep of history and position

+themselves in the web of human existence.
 But few people realize just how intricately that web connects

 them not just to people living on the planet today, but to